ScarFall - The Royale Combat

+ScarFall 2.0 is a free-to-play battle royale game developed by XSQUADS Tech.
+It was initially released for Android on 25 October 2019 on and released on iOS at a later date.

 Depending on the mode selected, players land on abandoned and real life location maps where they need to hunt for the weapons and different supplies.
 They need to kill all their enemies and survive to become the last man standing.
 As of February 2022 ScarFall is downloaded more than 10 million times with 2 million monthly active users.

 Gameplay

 ScarFall features a multiplayer gameplay with last man standing game format.
 48 players land on island or other real life location maps where they need to battle for survival.
 Players can choose to enter the match solo, duo OR squad.

 Game starts with a dedicated helicopter assigned to each player which they can fly to any direction and land on their desired location on the map.
 Once landed, players can search in buildings, caves and other locations for weapons, equipment, vehicles and consumables to fight and help in surviving till the end.
 Killed players leave death crate behind them which can be looted by anyone.
 During the match, playable area of the battleground shrinks to a random circle forcing the players to gather at a single point and fight for survival.
 Players out of the playable area attracts continuous damage ultimately resulting in an elimination from the match.